« The Knives Are Out | HomePage | BrainDead »

 Anne soon got a job in a medical laboratory.
 And we had many good times over the next three years, in Japan, Hawaii and San Francisco, when I was home on leave.

-Returning to San Francisco from a final Tonkin Gulf deployment, Anne meet me at the NAS Alameda pier when the aircraft carrier came in.
+Returning to San Francisco from a final Tonkin Gulf deployment, Anne meet me at the Naval Air Station Alameda pier when the aircraft carrier came in.

 All in all, a rather strange homecoming from the military service.